 Henrik and Anders were part of the team that helped Spotify scale to a big company.
 They proposed the Spotify model in 2012 and shared the learning in a whitepaper.
 The Spotify model is based on the autonomous scaling agile at Spotify, it is primarily based on an agile model and specifications tailored to the needs of Spotify company.
 It became popular and was invented by Henrik Kniber.
 But later on, Henrik cleared the fog by mentioning he is not an inventor of the framework but merely a messenger for the same.

 As I researched, I found out that in the article, published by Henrik himself he is stating how the internet is passing on wrong information and he did not invent the method.
-The Spotify model is the result of a lot of people collaborating and experimenting over time, and many aspects of the model were invented without my involvement at all.
+Model of spotify is the result of a lot of people collaborating and experimenting over time, and many aspects of the model were invented without my involvement at all.
 Mentioned Henrik

 How is the Spotify Agile Model helpful?